EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 // Expect `makeId` and `id` from the URL and a `ModelSpecification` from the request payload. public async Task<IActionResult> PutModel([FromRoute] int makeId, int id, ModelSpecification model) {
-    // Id the id in the URL and the request payload are different, return a 400. if (id != model.ID)
+    // If the id in the URL and the request payload are different, return a 400. if (id != model.ID)
     {
         return BadRequest();